saymrwulf/cnn-quant-lab/notes.md

-2014-05-07T04:55:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (cnn-quant-lab) 2014-05-07T08:19:00 - Quick fix, referencing a known issue from the official repo (cnn-quant-lab) 2014-05-07T00:59:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (cnn-quant-lab)
+2014-05-07T04:55:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (cnn-quant-lab) 2014-05-07T08:19:00 - Quick fix, referencing a known issue from the official repo (cnn-quant-lab) 2014-05-07T00:59:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (cnn-quant-lab) 2014-05-07T21:10:00 - Quick fix, referencing a known issue from the official repo (cnn-quant-lab)